PJV#29

 A daring hike through Ein Avdat on broiling hot day.

-Our last couple of days was spent in Eilat.
-Snorkeling and last minute gift shopping were the two most popular activities here.
+During our last couple of days, spent in Eilat, we snorkled and bought last minute gifts.
 Kids who were leaving Israel on the earliest flights said their goodbyes even before we left for the airport.
-We spent our final moments with friends who live across the continent, whom we risked not seeing for a long while.
-Teary goodbyes were said again before the first flight left, and yet again at JFK airport where both flights landed.
 No one wanted to break away to leave.
 A last embrace.
 The last time I’ll see you until winter break.
 The last time I’ll see you until next summer.
 The last time I’ll ever see you.
 I will miss you.
 Will you write me a postcard?

 Excavating and uncovering remnants from an ancient wine press.

-By the time I arrived at the parking lot of Knesset Israel synagogue in Elkins Park, Pennsylvania, where the bus from JFK dropped us, I did not want to go home.
+By the time I arrived at the parking lot of Knesset Israel synagogue in Elkins Park, Pennsylvania, where the bus from JFK dropped us off, I did not want to go home.
 I don’t think that any of us did.
 Home represented the ordinary life, where chores were not entertaining and I would be forced to do them without the constant companionship of close friends.
-I would miss the dialogue about obscure, sometime ridiculous topics that made me laugh.
+I would miss the dialogue about obscure, sometimes ridiculous topics that made me laugh.

 Curious potential MBI participants can find further information at on the Habonim Dror website.